Balbodh: Eyelash reph / raphar

 The eyelash reph / raphar (रेफ/ रफार) (र्) exists in Marathi as well as Nepali.
 The eyelash reph / raphar (र्) is produced in Unicode by the sequence [ra र ] + [virāma ्] + [ZWJ] and [rra ऱ ]+ [virāma ्] + [ZWJ].
 In Marathi, when ‘र’ is the first consonant of a consonant cluster and occurs at the beginning of a syllable, it is written as an eyelash reph / raphar.

 Minimal pairs

+While common computer fonts may not provide both the eyelash and the simple reph/ rapahar or default to the simple raphar in QWERTY-keyboard based typing, a common instruction while writing by hand for the "ry" consonant cluster specifically was to use the simple raphar (common with Sanskrit) for Sanskrit-based loanwords (Tatsama) and those words from other languages which have a half-R in the nominative case (the Arabic "darya" or "dariya," meaning ocean, as shown above), while the eyelash reph (also known as the "in the stomach" form, akin to a dagger to the "belly" of the Y, in colloquial usage) was to be used with pluralizations and stem forms of R-ending words ("valleys" and "cook" in the above example).

 Printing

 Before printing in Marathi was possible, the Modi script was used for writing prose, and balabodha was used for writing poetry.
 When printing in Marathi became possible, choosing between Modi and balabodha was a problem.
 William Carey published the first book on Marathi grammar in 1805 using balabodha since printing in the Modi script was not available to him in Serampore, Bengal.
 At the time, Marathi books were generally written in balabodha.
 However, subsequent editions of William Carey's book on Marathi grammar, starting in 1810, did employ the Modi script.